Evie Wyld: Literary career

 Wyld is the author of the John Llewellyn Rhys Prize and Betty Trask Award-winning novel After the Fire, A Still Small Voice and All the Birds, Singing.
 In 2010 she was listed by The Daily Telegraph as one of the 20 best British authors under the age of 40.
 In 2011 she was listed by the BBC's Culture Show as one of the 12 Best New British Writers.
 In 2013 she was included on the once a decade Granta Best of Young British Novelists List.
 Her novels have been shortlisted for the Costa Novel Prize, The Miles Franklin Award, the Commonwealth Writers Prize, the Orange Award for New Writers, the International IMPAC Dublin Literary Award, The Sky Arts Breakthrough Award, the James Tait Black Prize and The Author's Club Prize, and longlisted for the Stella Prize and the Baileys Women's Prize for Fiction.

 She took over from Nii Parkes as Booktrust's online "Writer in Residence" in 2010, before passing the baton on to Polly Dunbar.

 Her second novel, All the Birds, Singing, was published in February 2013 and concerns an Australian sheep farmer working on an English hill farm.
 The book won the 2014 Miles Franklin Award in June 2014.

 Her third novel, The Bass Rock, was published by Jonathan Cape on 26 March 2020.
 Set in Scotland, it explores the lives of three women living in different centuries and the ways their lives are impacted by masculinity and male violence.

 Her fourth novel, The Echoes, was published by Jonathan Cape in August 2024.
 Set in Wangkatha Country in Western Australia and in London, it uses a ghostly narrator and multiple time shifts to consider themes of love, trauma, and history, including the effect of the Stolen Generations on Aboriginal people.
 Some early reviews were positive, while others criticised Wyld's "voyeuristic and disrespectful" treatment of First Nations history, the Stolen Generations, and Australia's colonial past.
 Writer Karen Wyld (no relation) wrote that Wyld had "applied a white-gazed approach to her depictions of First Nations peoples and history...
 Using dehumanising racial stereotypes and tropes...".

+She is a writing coach at The Novelry.